Chance Theater Presents A CELTIC HOLIDAY WITH CRAIC IN THE STONE, Beginning Tonight

 Chance Theater has announced its sixth and final production for its 2014 Season - an original musical celebration for the holidays, A Celtic Holiday with Craic in the Stone.
 Written by resident artists Jocelyn A. Brown, David McCormick, James McHale, Jennifer Ruckman and Bill Strongin, along with Aimee Gomez, Karen O'Hanlon and Scott B. Well.
 A Celtic Holiday with Craic in the Stone will preview on Tue, December 9.
 The press performance is on December 10.
-Regular performances begin December 11 and continue through December 23 at Chance Theater @ Bette Aitken theater arts Center.
+Regular performances begin tonight, December 11 and continue through December 23 at Chance Theater @ Bette Aitken theater arts Center.

 A Celtic Holiday with Craic in the Stone will help you rediscover rich Celtic musical traditions throughout the night with a holiday concert of rousing pub songs, ethereal melodies, and familiar spiritual tunes, all woven together with traditional folktales.
 Bring the whole family and warm up by the hearth with a cup of tea or a pint of plain with the Chance's own Celtic band, Craic in the Stone.